Language: EN

 Similar to the previous case, but this time with rechargeable batteries.
 We can use NiCd (obsolete) or NiMh batteries.
 The voltage is slightly lower, 1.2V per battery, so we will need 5 batteries to achieve 6V.

-Similar to the previous options, we can easily find battery holders for 5 AA batteries, as well as all kinds of accessories and cables to connect to Arduino easily.
+Similar to the previous options, we can easily find battery holders for 5 AA batteries, as well as all sorts of accessories and cables to connect easily to Arduino.

-Rechargeable AA batteries are easy to find, but are more expensive than non-rechargeable batteries.
-In addition, we must add the need for a charger.
-Despite this, these additional costs are quickly recouped, making it more economical than constantly buying batteries.
+Rechargeable AA batteries are easy to find, but they are more expensive than non-rechargeable batteries.
+We must also consider the need for a charger.
+Nevertheless, these extra costs are quickly offset, making it more economical than buying batteries constantly.

-The charge of rechargeable batteries is also somewhat lower than non-rechargeable ones.
-NiCd batteries have a charge of between 500-1000mAh.
-NiMh batteries have capacities of between 600-2500mAh.
+The capacity of rechargeable batteries is also somewhat lower than that of non-rechargeable batteries.
+NiCd batteries have a capacity of between 500-1000mAh.
+NiMh batteries have capacities ranging from 600-2500mAh.

-The maximum intensity is similar, approximately 1A in a sustainable way, which is sufficient for small projects and robots.
+The maximum current is similar, approximately 1A sustainably, which is sufficient for small projects and robots.

-Therefore, using 5 rechargeable NiMh batteries is the recommended option for small projects that do not require great electrical intensity or capacity, but that will be used frequently, making it cost-effective to use a rechargeable solution.
+Therefore, using 5 rechargeable NiMh batteries is the recommended option for small projects, which do not require high electrical intensity or capacity, but that we will use frequently, making it worthwhile to use a rechargeable solution.

 2 Lithium 18650 batteries of 3.7V